 Today, I received a text from a dear family member stating that his credit card number (not the card) had been stolen and that his bank had caught the culprits in the act of trying to make gasoline and other small purchases in states far away.
-My first response was of course, “oh no”.
+My first response was “oh no”.
 My second and third responses may inform further actions that any victim of identity theft can and should take immediately to be protected from further intrusions into her privacy.
 After all, identity theft is nothing less than this according to the US Department of Justice website:

 “… identity theft is a crime.
 Identity theft and identity fraud are terms used to refer to all types of crime in which someone wrongfully obtains and uses another person’s personal data in some way that involves fraud or deception, typically for economic gain.”